-Currently, the most updated attempt to norm agrivoltaic technology relies on the DIN SPEC 91434:2021-05; while this norm is not yet enforced, all position papers from Italian associations like Italia Solare, Elettricità Futura, ANIE Rinnovabili, Confindustria, base all recommendations on such pre-norm.
+Currently, the most updated attempt to norm agrivoltaic technology relies on the DIN SPEC 91434:2021-05 and CEI 82-93 (2023); while this norm is not yet enforced, all position papers from Italian associations like Italia Solare, Elettricità Futura, ANIE Rinnovabili, Confindustria, base all recommendations on such pre-norm.

-All our projects are designed in order maximise the land available for agriculture.
+All our projects are designed in order to optimise the land available for agriculture and its coexistence with solar energy technology.
 According to the classifications outlined in the DIN norm, we work with structure manufactures of Category I and Catagory II Variant 2.

 An example of Category I agrivoltaic is provided in the following picture.